adeolu1/RRBS-Analysis-Pipeline/README.md

 # RRBS-Analysis-Pipeline
 This repository contains a pipeline for analysing Reduced Representation Bisulfite Sequencing (RRBS) data.
 The workflow performs quality control, read trimming, alignment, methylation calling, and downstream analysis of DNA methylation data.
-The pipeline is designed to be reproducible and can be adapted for different RRBS datasets.
+The pipeline is designed to be reproducible and adaptable to different RRBS datasets.
 ## Workflow
 1. `01_methylseq.sh`
 ### Purpose